House GOP reveals Trump's tax breaks for tips, overtime and car loans, but costs run high

 To be eligible for Medicaid, there would be new “community engagement requirements” of at least 80 hours per month of work, education or service for able-bodied adults without dependents.
 People would also have to verify their eligibility to be in the program twice a year, rather than just once.

-There are substantial cuts proposed for green energy programs and tax breaks, rolling back climate-change strategies from the Biden-era Inflation Reduction Act, including rescinding funds for a range of energy loans and investment programs while providing expedited permitting for natural gas development and oil pipelines.
+There are substantial cuts proposed for green energy programs and tax breaks, rolling back climate-change strategies from the Biden-era Inflation Reduction Act.

-Associated Press writers Amanda Seitz and Leah Askarinam contributed to this report.
+Associated Press writers Amanda Seitz, Leah Askarinam and Mary Clare Jalonick contributed to this report.

 Credit: AP